眾生無邊誓願度

 The Ten Infinite Vows of a Bodhisattva

-If a Bodhisattva's mind is too narrow, they cannot generate such vast vows; even if generated, they cannot fulfill them.
-The scope of a Bodhisattva's activities is as vast as the capacity of their mind.
-For each of us sentient beings in future lives, there is only one thing to do: liberate oneself and liberate others.
-Life after life is solely this matter, it is all Buddha-work, with no worldly pursuits whatsoever within the three realms.
-Therefore, we must now train our minds to cling as little as possible to worldly appearances, not to pursue worldly personal gain, and not to contend with others for the sake of worldly survival benefits.
-This includes wealth, sex, fame, food, and sleep, as well as forms, sounds, scents, tastes, and tactile sensations.
-It includes family, relatives, and dependents—everything, everything.
-In the mind, relinquish as much as possible.
-Thus, when the mind becomes empty and pure, it becomes vast.
-When it becomes as vast as the Tathāgatagarbha (Buddha-nature), then the ultimate state is reached.
+If the magnanimity of a bodhisattva’s mind is too small, they cannot generate such vast vows.
+Even if generated, they cannot be fulfilled.
+The scale of a bodhisattva’s undertakings is determined by the magnitude of their mind.
+For each sentient being in the future, there is only one thing to do: self-liberation and liberating others.
+Life after life is solely this matter, all are Buddha’s work, with no pursuit of any worldly concerns within the three realms.
+Therefore, we must now train our minds to strive not to cling to worldly appearances, not to pursue personal worldly benefits, not to compete with others for the sake of worldly survival interests.
+This includes wealth, sensual pleasures, fame, food, sleep; form, sound, smell, taste, touch; including family, relatives, and dependents—absolutely everything.
+Mentally relinquish as much as possible.
+When the mind is thus emptied and purified, it becomes vast.
+When it expands to the extent of the Tathagatagarbha, the ultimate state is reached.

 ——Master Sheng-Ru's Teachings